SkafteNicki/dtu_mlops/s1_development_environment/editor.md

     class Net(nn.Module):
     ```

-    GitHub Copilot will most likely suggest you complete the code using linear layers with an input dimension of
+    GitHub Copilot will most likely suggest that you complete the code using linear layers with an input dimension of
     `28*28`.
 Can you explain why it suggests this and where this bias comes from?

-4. The second feature that can be very useful is the ability to directly chat or ask questions regarding
+4. The second feature that can be very useful is the ability to directly chat or ask questions about
     your code.
 Try highlighting (in your code editor) the code from the previous exercise and press `Ctrl+i` which
     should open a chat window.
 Ask it to complete it with a convolutional neural network instead of a linear one.